-Child means a biological, adopted, or foster child; a stepchild; a legal ward; or a child to whom the employee stands in loco parentis, as long as the child is under 18 years of age or an adult dependent child.
+Child means a biological, adopted, or foster child; a stepchild; a legal ward; or a a person to whom the employee stands in loco parentis.
 For purposes of CFRA leave, child also includes a child of a registered domestic partner.
-(Government Code 12945.2; 2 CCR 11087; 29 USC 2611)
+(Government Code 12945.2; 2 CCR 11087; 29 USC 2611)-

-Eligible employee for FMLA and CFRA purposes means an employee who has been employed with the District for at least 12 months and who has at least 1,250 hours of service with the District during the previous 12-month period.
+Eligible employee, for FMLA and CFRA purposes means an employee who has been employed with the district for at least 12 months and who has at least 1,250 hours of service with the district during the previous 12-month immediately preceding the leave.
 However, these requirements shall not apply when an employee applies for PDL.
 (Government Code 12945.2; 2 CCR 11087; 29 USC 2611; 29 CFR 825.110)

 Eligible family member means an employee's child, parent, or spouse.
-For the purposes of leave to care for a family member with a serious health condition pursuant to CFRA, eligible family member includes an employee's child, parent, parent-in-law, spouse, registered domestic partner, grandparent, grandchild, or sibling.
-(Government Code 12945.2; 2CCr 11087; 29 USC 26120)
+For purposes of leave to care for a family member with a serious health condition pursuant to CFRA, eligible family member includes an employee's child, parent, parent-in-law, spouse, registered domestic partner, grandparent, grandchild, or sibling.
+(Government Code 12945.2; 2 CCR 11087; 29 USC 2612)

-Employee disabled by pregnancy means an employee whose health care provider, is: (2 CCR 11035)
+Employee disabled by pregnancy means an employee whose health care provider states that the employee is: (2 CCR 11035)

-- 1. Unable because of pregnancy to perform any one or more of the essential functions of the job or to perform any of them without undue risk to the employee or other persons or to the pregnancy's successful completion - 2.
-Suffering from severe "morning sickness" or needs to take time off for prenatal or postnatal care, bed rest, gestational diabetes, pregnancy-induced hypertension, preeclampsia, postpartum depression, childbirth, loss or end of pregnancy, recovery from childbirth or loss or end of pregnancy, or any other pregnancy-related condition
+- 1. Unable because of pregnancy to perform any one or more of the essential functions of the job or to perform any of them without undue risk to the employee or other persons or to the pregnancy's successful completion. - Suffering from severe "morning sickness" or needs to take time off for prenatal or postnatal care, bed rest, gestational diabetes, pregnancy-induced hypertension, preeclampsia, postpartum depression, childbirth, loss or end of pregnancy, or any other pregnancy-related condition.

-Parent means a biological, foster, or adoptive parent; a parent-in-law; a stepparent; a legal guardian; or another person who stood in loco parentis to the employee when the employee was a child.
-Parent does not include a spouse's parents.
+Parent means a biological, foster, or adoptive parent; a parent in-law; a stepparent; a legal guardian; or another person who stood in loco parentis to the employee when the employee was a child.
+However, for FMLA purposes, parent does not include a spouse's parents.
 (Government Code 12945.2; 2 CCR 11087; 29 USC 2611; 29 CFR 825.122)

-Serious health condition means an illness, injury (including, but not limited to, on-the-job injuries), impairment, or physical or mental condition of the employee or the employee's child, parent, or spouse, including, but not limited to, treatment for substance abuse, as follows: (Government Code 12945.2; 2 CCR 11087, 11097; 29 USC 2611; 29 CFR 825.113-825.115)
+Serious health condition means an illness, injury (including, but not limited to, on-the-job injuries), impairment, or physical or mental condition of the employee or an eligible family member of the employee that involves either inpatient care of continuing treatment, including treatment for substance abuse, as follows: (Government Code 12945.2; 2 CCR 11087, 11097; 29 USC 2611, 2612; 29 CFR 825.113-825.115)

-1. Inpatient care in a hospital, hospice, or residential health care facility, any subsequent treatment in connection with such inpatient care, or any period of incapacity.
+1. Inpatient care in a hospital, hospice, or residential health care facility, any subsequent treatment in connection with such inpatient care, or any period of incapacity